joedefen/rmbloat/README.md

   -s, --sample          produce 30s samples called SAMPLE.{input-file}
   -L, --logs            view the logs
   ```
-  You can customize the defaults by setting the desired options and adding the  `--save-defaults` option.
+  You can customize the defaults by setting the desired options and adding the  `--save-defaults` option to write the current choices to its .ini file.
 Non-video files in the given files and directories are simply ignored.

   Candidate video files are probed (with `ffprobe`).
-If not probable, then the candidate is simply ignored.
-Probing a bunch of files can be time consuming, but `rmbloat` keeps a cache of probes so start-up can be fast if most candidates have been successfully probed.
+If the probe fails, then the candidate is simply ignored.
+Probing many files can be time consuming, but `rmbloat` keeps a cache of probes so start-up can be fast if most of the candidates have been successfully probed.

 ## The Three Main Screens
 The main screens are: